 My name is Warren Baird, and I don’t particularly believe that bios should be in the third person.
 In some particular order, I am a father, a product manager for an interesting software company in the blockchain space, and an artist.
 I’ve been making visual art by creating digital composites of photos and images for many years.
 In 2015 I started turning my artwork into jewellery.

 In 2017 I started to create my own bezels using 3D printed molds via services like Shapeways and 3DHubs.
 Later, in mid 2018 I leveled-up to doing my own 3D prints on a Kudo3D Bean – an LCD based resin 3D printer.
 In many ways I still consider myself a ‘noob’ at 3D printing.
 But, I think some of the tricks and techniques I’ve figured out might be useful to others.

 First, I’ll give a high-level overview of my process.
 Then, I’ll dive into a few areas to give some specific tips and advice.
 Once I have a 3D model of the piece that I’m happy with, I 3D print it.
 That 3D printed model is called a “master”.
-Then, I create an ‘open-back’ mold by using a two-part silicone.
+Then, I create an ‘open-back’ mold by using a two-part RTV silicone.
 Then, I create a casting from the silicone mold with a 2-part resin.
 Finally, I add the image and some clear resin on top to make the final item.

 I’m not going to talk here about how to create your 3D model, but I will give you one tip.
 In my experience cutting a straight, clean edge in silicone is extremely difficult.
 So, if you need a clean edge around your items, I’d highly recommend putting a ‘plate’ along the back of the item.
 When you make the silicone mold, it will give you a nice clean edge.
 Here’s an example of what the 3D model for one of my items looks like: